 - Support for efforts benefitting a more environmentally sustainable air transport.
-These include: The development of and appropriate support for the deployment of sustainable aviation fuels (SAFs); deployment of low emission aircraft and other green technologies; more efficient operations and infrastructure; smart economic instruments enabling carbon pricing and cost-effective emissions reductions in other parts of the economy.
-Scaled-up investment programmes and adequate legislation would guarantee that air transport can contribute its best towards reaching the EU’s climate goals.
+These include the development of appropriate support for the deployment of sustainable aviation fuels (SAFs); deployment of low emission aircraft and other green technologies; more efficient operations and infrastructure; smart economic instruments enabling carbon pricing and cost-effective emissions reductions in other parts of the economy.
+Scaled-up investment programmes and adequate legislation would guarantee that air transport can contribute its best toward reaching the EU’s climate goals.

-Many overarching mobility strategies of the European Commission have fallen flat of their promises and prevented the sector to evolve.
+Many overarching mobility strategies of the European Commission have fallen flat on their promises and prevented the sector from evolving.
 Air transport is a key enabler of European links — economically (investment, trade, tourism, jobs humanitarian missions and growth) and socially (facilitating free movement, providing connectivity also to Europe’s outermost regions and cross-border bonds).

 With every missed opportunity to act, there is also a risk that decision-makers are tempted by quick fixes or immediate political gains at the expense of more meaningful and necessary long-term policies.
 Further efforts are therefore required to: